Treating COVID-19 at home: Care tips for you and others

 - Keep your hands clean and away from your face.
 Frequently wash your hands with soap and water for at least 20 seconds, especially after being in close contact or in the same room as the sick person.
 If soap and water aren't available, use a hand sanitizer that contains at least 60% alcohol.
 Avoid touching your eyes, nose and mouth.

-- Consider wearing a face mask.
+- Wear a face mask.
 If you need to be in the same room with the person who is ill and he or she isn't able to wear a face mask, wear a face mask.
 Stay at least 6 feet (2 meters) away from the ill person.
 Don't touch or handle your mask while you are using it.
 If your mask gets wet or dirty, replace it with a clean, dry mask.
 Throw away the used mask and wash your hands.

 - Clean your home frequently.
 Every day, use household cleaning sprays or wipes to clean surfaces that are often touched, including counters, tabletops and doorknobs.
 Avoid cleaning the sick person's separate room and bathroom.
 Set aside bedding and utensils for the sick person only to use.